johannesbuchholz/lurker/README.md

 ### Environment variables
 There are a couple of environment variables available for configuring lurkers behaviour.
+- `LURKER_LOG_LEVEL`: String.
+Denotes the log level used when running lurker.
 - `LURKER_HOME`: String.
 Denotes the path where lurker loads configuration and actions from.
 Default: `~/lurker`.
 - `LURKER_ENABLE_DYNAMIC_CONFIGURATION`: Boolean.
 If set to "True", lurker will set the application home path to the first attached storage mounted on `/media/<user>/<first_found_device>/lurker`.
 If no such device could be found, the default LURKER_HOME path is chosen. his is useful when loading configuration from an usb-drive or similar.
 Default: `False`.
 - `LURKER_KEYWORD`: String.
 Denotes the key word lurker will react to in order to obtain further instructions.
 Default: `""`.